Tom-Ellis-Lab/growth-bench/README.md

 Further Tasks tbd.

+## Run the benchmark

+To run the benchmark, install the bench package as described below and run `run_benchmark.py`.

 ## Development

 This repo contains the python package `bench` that you need to install for development.
 It roughly follows the strategy pattern (read more [here](https://refactoring.guru/design-patterns/strategy))